 The Production Finance Market's New Talent strand offers international financiers the chance to connect with a curated selection of the most promising emerging feature filmmakers from the UK and abroad.

-The event will take place 8-9 October 2024 in London.
+The next market will take place 6-7th October 2026, in central London.

 The New Talent strand is a critical opportunity for the industry to discover new talent.
 Showcasing filmmakers making their first or second feature, the event also includes training for the selected filmmakers to ensure they are ready to find finance and grow their networks within one of the world’s most unique and respected markets.